andresaltamiranom/ICPC-Handbook/Algorithms/Graphs/Push-relabel.md

 ### Labelings

-Each node v is given a _label_ d(v) ∈ Z≥0 (Z refers to the integer numbers set).
+Each node v is given a _label_ d(v) belonging to the set Z≥0 (Z refers to the integer numbers set).
 A labeling is valid for preflow f if for all edges uv in Ef, we have d(u) ≤ d(v) + 1.
 We will maintain the invariant that our current labeling is valid for the current preflow.
 Call an arc uv _admissible_ if uv ∈ Ef and d(u) ≥ d(v) + 1.
 Since we always have a valid labeling, we also have the inequality (d(u) ≤ d(v) + 1).
 Putting the two together, admissible edges uv in fact satisfy the _equality_ d(u) = d(v) + 1.
 These admissible edges will be the ones we will try to advance flow on.

 Following is an implementation of the Push-Relabel Algorithm: